Pythm/ad-Lightwand/README.md

 ##### Add delay to activate modes
 An option for room configuration is to add delay in seconds on mode change.
 The modes that will wait with the option `mode_turn_off_delay` is away, off and night.
-The modes that will change after delay with option `mode_turn_on_delay` is modes: 'normal' and 'morning'.
+The modes that will change after delay with option `mode_turn_on_delay` is modes: normal and morning.

 > [!TIP]
 > Setting different delays to rooms will help not to flood the zigbee/zwave network if you have a lot of lights.